newst4rt/Lyrify/README.md

      - **`--mode dbus`**

-       *Use D-Bus MPRIS to get playback from Spotify.*
+       *Use D-Bus MPRIS to get the current playback from Spotify.*
      - **`--mode dbus <name>`**

        *Use D-Bus MPRIS with another player instead of Spotify [(more info)](#using-an-alternative-music-player-instead-of-spotify)*
      - **`--mode spotify`**

-       *Apply Spotify API.
+       *Apply the Spotify API.
 If credentials have not been stored yet, a set up dialog will appear.*

-  - #### **`-t --translate`**
+  - #### **`-t --translate <language_code>`**

     *Translate the lyrics in your target language – the value of the language code should be defined as [ISO-639](https://cloud.google.com/translate/docs/languages).*

-     **`--translate <language_code>`**

   - #### **`-r --romanize`**

     *Romanize lines if lyrics contain characters that can be romanized.<br>
-    This option can be used combined with `--translate` and `--hide-sourcelyrics` whether to romanize the original or translated lyrics.
+    This option can be used both combined or individually with `--translate` and `--hide-sourcelyrics` whether to romanize the translated or original lyrics.
 Here are some examples for a better understanding:*

     - **`--translate zh-CN --romanize --hide-sourcelyrics`**

-       *Display the translation on the first row and the romanized translation on the second.
-If translation can't be transliterated, only the first row will be displayed.*
+       *Display on the first row the translation and on the second the romanized translation.
+If translation can't be transliterated, only first row will be displayed.*

     - **`--translate zh-CN --romanize`**